We earn a commission for products purchased through some links in this article. Why Trust Us?

 Toe width of Magical Shoes Alaskan Buffalo

-Toe width of Magical Shoes Alaskan Buffalo.
+The toe width of the Magical Shoes Alaskan Buffalo.
 Photo: Roman Polishchuk

 Toe width of Xero Shoes Kelso